USA Curling is in open revolt over its CEO

 U.S. curling is in a crisis, with multiple controversies raging in public view.
 One centers on whether USA Curling should fire its CEO over his handling of sexual abuse allegations when he formerly led a different organization, the NWSL — the women's pro soccer league.

-That conflict is playing out amid an inner schism: USA Curling's board plans to cut ties with a large regional association comprising more than 6,000 curlers.
+That conflict is playing out amid an inner schism: USA Curling's membership held a contentious vote on Friday night that resulted in ratifying the board's decision to cut ties with a large regional association comprising more than 6,000 curlers.

 Tensions ramped up this week, when several current and former members of USA Curling's Diversity, Equity and Inclusion Task Force issued an open letter calling for the governing body to fire Chief Executive Officer Jeff Plush, or for board members to resign en masse.
 An online petition based on the letter drew more than 1,000 signatures, as curling clubs around the country voiced their support on social media.